sawa-ko/neko-plugins/packages/subcommands-advanced/README.md

 						.setDescription('Make awesome polls!')
 				);

-				// It is necessary to call this hook and pass the constructor context to register the subcommands stored in the subcommand registry in the subcommand groups of the parent command. this.hooks.groups(this, ctx);
+				// It is necessary to call this hook and pass the builder context to register the subcommands stored in the subcommand registry in the subcommand groups of the parent command. this.hooks.groups(this, ctx);

 				// It is necessary to call this hook and pass the builder context to register the subcommands stored in the subcommand register in the parent command.